UmamiAppearance/rollup-plugin-import-manager/README.md

 ```

 ## How it works
 **rollup-plugin-import-manager** analyzes each file (which is uses for the rollup building process) for import statements.
-Those are converted into unit objects, which the user can interact with.
+Those are converted into so called unit objects, on which the user can interact with.
 Also the creation of new units &rarr; import statements is possible.

 ## Usage
 Create a `rollup.config.js` [configuration file](https://www.rollupjs.org/guide/en/#configuration-files) and import the plugin.

 ```js